-Day 1: The tour begins this evening in Panama City.
+Day 1: The tour begins this evening at a hotel close to Panama’s Tocumen International Airport.
 Night in Panama City.

 Day 3: For our first full day in Bocas del Toro we’ll depart Isla Bastimentos early, traveling by boat to the small mainland town of Punta Robalo.
 We’ll spend the morning birding in a large protected area called the Palo Seco Protection Forest, part of the vast La Amistad Biosphere Reserve.
 In the coastal cleared areas around town we should find birds typical of more open country, such as Groove-billed Ani, Red-breasted Meadowlark, Blue-black Grassquit, Olive-crowned Yellowthroat, and White-collared Seedeater.
 Large hedgerows between fields often support big fruiting trees, and here we’ll look for an array of flycatchers and tanagers and several species of wrens, including Black-throated, Band-backed, and Canebrake.
 We’ll ascend the sole highway that traverses the country here, going as far as the continental divide at roughly 4000ft.
 Here the avifauna is dominated by roving flocks of frugivores, with an array of gaudy tanagers including Black-and-Yellow, Spangle-cheeked, Emerald and Speckled.
 Here too we might find little flocks of warblers including residents like Costa Rican Warbler and Slate-throated and Collared Whitestart, along with migrants such as Blackburnian and Golden-winged.
 The possibilities in the Atlantic slope forests are vast, and each trip to the La Fortuna region brings a surprise or two.
 In the late afternoon we’ll make the return journey to our lodge at Tranquillo Bay, watching for terns and even jaegers in the open bay en route.
 Night at Tranquillo Bay Ecolodge.